oruga-ui/oruga/packages/docs/components/Datetimepicker.md

 ## Datetimepicker component

-> An input with a simple dropdown/modal for selecting a date and time, uses native datetimepicker for mobile
+> An input with a simple dropdown/modal for selecting a date and time, uses native datetimepicker for mobile.

 ```html
 <o-datetimepicker></o-datetimepicker>